ClementJ18/necrobot/command_removal.md

 Giveme is cool and handy but it has not been supplanted by the Channels & Roles menu which provide a much more intuitive UI for the whole system and more control in the hands of the server admins

+## poll
+* Native Discord Alternative: Polls

+Poll is pretty much entirely supplanted by the native poll implementation.
+There is no point in keeping it.